 Our top priority is making sure you’re relaxed, calm and comfortable during each dental visit.
 Our team utilizes the most up-to-date technology, including Bien Air Handpieces, to ensure optimal patient experiences.
 These handpieces allow for a closer inspection of the teeth and for detailed cleaning and microsurgery.
 With this extremely reliable dentistry tool, treatment is more precise, and features less vibration and noise.
 Unlike a belt-driven handpiece, this instrument offers constant torque and excellent speed to cut tooth structure for faster and more precise margins with less effort.
 With Bien Air Handpieces, Our dental team is able to deliver quiet, controlled procedures with a higher level of comfort for both our patients and our doctors, as well as enhanced esthetic results.

-Throughout the past few decades, dental technology has seen a drastic advancement as the need for more precise diagnostic tools has increased.
+Over the past few decades, dental technology has seen drastic advancement as the need for more precise diagnostic tools has increased.
 This includes the digitization of X-ray technology.
 Offering superior resolution with less radiation exposure, digital radiography at your Venice dental care provider is an excellent way to help diagnose oral problems.
 Digital X-rays not only use 90% less radiation than traditional film X-rays but are also much less time-consuming, making them one of the most important advancements in modern dentistry.

 An intraoral camera is a small video camera that takes an image of the outside of the gum or tooth.
 The intraoral camera resembles an oversized pen.
 While simultaneously viewing a monitor, the dentist inserts the camera into a patient's mouth and gently shifts it about so that images can be taken from a variety of angles.